Skip to main content

 Hint.

 What has happened to the girth?
-Careful: we have a different number of edges as well.
+Careful: We have a different number of edges as well.
 Better check Euler’s formula.

 2.4 Euler Trails and Circuits